metryxstudio/phone-normalizer/README.md

 ## Overview

-This template prepares phone numbers for hashing and sending to advertising platforms like Facebook CAPI, Google Ads, and TikTok.
-It converts local phone formats to the international E.164 standard required by these platforms.
+This template normalizes phone numbers for hashing and transmission to advertising platforms (Facebook CAPI, Google Ads, TikTok) by converting local formats into the international E.164 standard.
+For Google Ads, the “+” prefix must be added manually.

 ## Installation